syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 The Rich Text Editor supports providing custom font color and background color with an existing list through the [ColorCode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ColorItemBase.html#Syncfusion_Blazor_RichTextEditor_ColorItemBase_ColorCode) field of the [RichTextEditorFontColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorFontColor.html) and [RichTextEditorBackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorBackgroundColor.html).

-The `RichTextEditorFontColor` and `RichTextEditorBackgroundColor` tag has two mode of `Picker` and `Palette`.
+The `RichTextEditorFontColor` and `RichTextEditorBackgroundColor` tag has two modes of `Picker` and `Palette`.
 The `Palette` mode has a predefined set of the `ColorCode`, and in the `Picker` mode, more colors have been provided.
 Through the `ModeSwitcher`, switch between these two options.

 {% tabs %}
 {% highlight razor %}